Fiber Lasers Versus Bulk Lasers

 The points discussed show clearly that both bulk and fiber lasers have significant advantages and disadvantages, so that one or the other concept can be superior depending on the particular circumstances.

-See also: fiber lasers, bulk lasers, solid-state lasers, high-power lasers, high-power fiber lasers and amplifiers, mode-locked fiber lasers, Spotlight article 2011-02-10
+See also: fiber lasers, bulk lasers, solid-state lasers, high-power lasers, high-power fiber lasers and amplifiers, mode-locked fiber lasers, The Photonics Spotlight 2011-02-10

 and other articles in the categories fiber optics and waveguides, lasers